JVK2000/TSBK07-helicopter-simulator/lab1/question-lab1.md

 **Should a normal vector always be perpendicular to a certain triangle?
 If not, why?**
-Yes, a normal is perpendicular to its surface (the triangle) at any given point.
+No, the normal is interpellated between the vertices.

 **Now we are using glBindBuffer and glBufferData again.
 They deal with buffers, but in what way?**